 At the beginning of the 20th century, the Hemmerle brothers become suppliers to the Vatican, producing almost all its Papal medals.
 Among these is the Order of Saint Gregory, inaugurated in 1831 by Pope Gregory XVI.

-1905 From this year on, Hemmerle is responsible for the creation of the Bavarian Maximilian Order.
-Initiated by King Maximilian II of Bavaria in 1853, the Order is awarded for exceptional achievement in science and arts.
+From 1905 on, Hemmerle is responsible for the creation of the Bavarian Maximilian Order.
+Initiated by King Maximilian II of Bavaria in 1853, the order is awarded for exceptional achievement in science and arts.

 Hundreds of ancient embossing stamps lie in the vaults of the atelier.
 Aureoles, laurel wreaths, oak-leaves, star rays, crowns, crosses - the shapes stand out in delicate outline from the positive and negative forms of their iron embosses.
 The embossing stamps are an inspiration for a thoroughly contemporary series of jewellery creations.

 Antiquities, pebbles and acorns are set in Hemmerle creations with the same reverence as emeralds, sapphires and diamonds.Marion Fasel, Elle Decor

 Equally, a single star-shaped element from a former ceremonial badge re-emerges, in modern re-interpretation, as an abstract expression of noblesse.Dr Birgit Sonna